VIDA-NYU/ache/docs/tutorial-crawling-cookie.rst

-Running in-depth website crawl with cookie
+Running in-depth website crawl with cookies
 ##########################################

 Some websites require users to login in order to access the content.
 ACHE supports users to simulate the user login to crawl these websites by sending the cookies along with HTTP requests.